Michigan City Historical Society, Inc.

 Assistant keepers who served here over the years were: Abigail Coit, Solomon Hayward, Mrs. Julia Ebart, Mrs. Katy Reilly, Talcott Miller, Horatio James, George Sheridan, Edward Lettau, Edward Graves, Albert Speelman, Fred Dykerman, Howard Kimble, Thomas Martin, and Ralph Moore.

-A different lighthouse keeper emerged in the contemporary era: the preservationists.
+• A different lighthouse keeper emerged in the contemporary era: the preservationists.
 By 1960, the US Government declared the Old Lighthouse government surplus and Michigan City bought the structure in 1963.
-In 1965 the Michigan City Historical Society entered into lease agreement to restore it and establish a museum.
+On March 9, 1965 the Michigan City Historical Society entered into lease agreement to restore it and establish a museum.
 A replica of the lantern tower was placed on the roof in 1973.

 The Old Lighthouse Museum opened on June 9, 1973.